nuxeo/nuxeo-bench-site/content/infrastructure.md

 - the database/MongoDB and Graphite nodes are started on demand (but not created)
 - the ELB, ElastiCache and S3 bucket are static

-All of this nodes are setup according to our recommandation.
+All these nodes are setup according to our recommandation.

 The bench is driven by continuous integration jobs (Jenkins).